2020 Honda CR-V Review

 So for 2020, the Honda CR-V is refreshed with enhanced safety features.
 Plus there are slight changes to the exterior and interior design.
 And what’s great is that there’s not much added to the price tag for these extras.

 Additionally, Honda is adding a Hybrid CR-V its offerings in 2020.
-And I’ll be grabbing one from our friends at Rock Honda as soon as it’s available for a complete review.

 So, for my Top-3 favorite aspects of this compact crossover, I really had to widdle it down.
 Because this is just a great ride overall, there were lots of options.